Learn when and how to send these two types of update letters to get off the waitlist and into your dream school

 Why medical schools appreciate it: Much like with relationships, where romantic interests want to be pursued, medical schools want to be pursued by prospective students.
 If you submit your secondary and significant time passes without the med school hearing from you, they may assume you’re less interested in their program than in others.
 Moreover, many of your competitors will be taking the extra step to reach out and express their excitement about various programs.
 Although schools won’t be as convinced as with a letter of intent that you will help maximize their yield, it doesn’t hurt to keep yourself in adcoms’ minds.

-When you should send it: There are two situations that warrant a letter of interest: 1) If six weeks have passed since submitting your secondary without hearing from the school, and 2) one month after your interview, whether you’re placed on the waitlist or haven’t yet heard back.
+When you could send it: Assuming you have a meaningful update to share, there are two situations that warrant a letter of interest: 1) six weeks have passed since submitting your secondary without hearing from the school, and 2) one month after your interview, whether you’re placed on the waitlist or haven’t yet heard back.
 You may send a second post-interview letter of interest if at least two months have passed since a previous letter and you have significant updates to share.
 In other words, don’t continue to write simply for the sake of writing; otherwise, you may run the risk of annoying adcoms.

 What it should include: 1) An expression of thanks for considering your application, 2) emphasis of what you most appreciate about their program, 3) updates since your last communication, 4) connection between your updates and their offerings, 5) how you will contribute to the school, 6) statement about your continued interest in their program, and 7) a second expression of thanks for considering your application.